expo/expo/packages/html-elements/README.md

 We at Expo recommend using platform agnostic primitives like `View`, `Image`, and `Text` whenever possible but sometimes that's not easy.
 Some primitives like Tables, and Footers are native to web only and currently have no way of easily accessing.
 This package aims to solve that while still being an optimal UI package for iOS, and Android.

-**What you get**
+### What you get

-- Using these components will optimize your website for accessibility and SEO.
+- Using `@expo/html-elements` will optimize your website for SEO and accessibility.
+Meaning your websites are indexed more accurately and your native apps better accommodate the physically impaired.
   - This package takes full advantage of [`react-native-web` a11y rules](https://github.com/necolas/react-native-web/blob/master/packages/docs/src/guides/accessibility.stories.mdx) whenever possible.
   - For example, the `H1` component will render an `<h1 />` on web, a `UILabel` on iOS, and a `TextView` on Android.
 - Every component can accept styles from the `StyleSheet` API.